 - And a few others

 The gun ran perfectly smoothly until I started shooting the Federal aluminum-cased ammo.
-This was about 200 rounds in after shooting a variety of SIG Sauer FMJ loads.
-On the 212th shot, the Federal aluminum 115-grain case failed to extract and a double-feed occurred.
-16 shots later the same thing happened.
+This stoppage happened about 200 rounds after shooting a variety of SIG Sauer FMJ loads.
+On the 212th shot, the Federal aluminum 115-grain case failed to extract, and a double-feed occurred.
+16 shots later, the same thing happened.
 I made it through the remainder of the aluminum-cased ammo (about 80 rounds) without further issues.

-At around 1500 rounds I fired my first steel-cased rounds through the guns.
+At around 1500 rounds, I fired my first steel-cased rounds through the guns.
 Neither one would run reliably with them.
-In fact, I averaged about 3 rounds per 10 or 12-round magazine that would double-feed when shooting steel-cased ammo.
+I averaged about 3 rounds per 10 or 12-round magazine that would double-feed when shooting steel-cased ammo.
 Talking with other P365 owners, this seems to be a hit-or-miss issue.
-Some report having no problem shooting the stuff, others have similar problems like mine.
+Some report having no problem shooting the stuff; others have similar issues like mine.

 Overall, when shooting even just decent quality brass-cased loads, the P365 exhibited a 99.96% reliability rating.